mjkoster/ODM-Examples/tdl/README.md

 Convert a file in TDL (thing definition) text format to JSON for ODM definitions

-TDL is a text language that is essentially JSON with most of the punctuation stripped out except for 3 classes of block delimiters:
+TDL is a text language that is essentially JSON with most of the punctuation stripped out and replaced with whitespace, except for 3 classes of block delimiters:

 - quoted strings using DQUOTE ""
 - arrays using []